The Brain as a Landscape: Exploring Change Through Metaphor

 The beauty of personal exploration and growth lies in the journey itself, not necessarily in the final destination.

-If we embrace the uncertainties that present themselves to us and move towards, rather than way, the challenges of life, then we allow ourselves the opportunity to chart our own neural course and shape our minds to serve us rather than hinder us.
+If we embrace the uncertainties that present themselves to us and move towards, rather than away, the challenges of life, then we allow ourselves the opportunity to chart our own neural course and shape our minds to serve us rather than hinder us.

-So, take mindful steps, cultivate your resilience, celebrate your victories along the way and learn a new skill, or develop a new perspective, or face a fear had-on, to chart your own neural course and unlock the potential that lies within you.
+So, take mindful steps, cultivate your resilience, celebrate your victories along the way and learn a new skill, or develop a new perspective, or face a fear head-on, to chart your own neural course and unlock the potential that lies within you.